 Activities that Lift the Mind and Spirit

 One of my favorite spirit lifting activities is smudging.
 Smudging is burning herbs to release negative energies, ideas, thoughts, and behaviors.
 It is also a ceremony of prayer.
-The smoke from the burning herbs carries our prayers to the heavens.
+The smoke from the burning herbs carries our prayers to Great Spirit.